glp-92/Java-SpringBoot-Backend/_doc_/KubernetesDeploy.md

         ```
         docker run --rm -it -v ${PWD}:/opt kompose sh -c "cd /opt && kompose convert"
         ```
-    - In this case, some config attributes should change, so it is preferred to make custom .yaml config files, as the located on root folder of this repo.
+    - In this case, some config attributes should change, so it is preferred to make custom `yaml`  config files, as the located on root folder of this repo.
 3. To create and run the Kubernetes resources specifying `yaml` files:
     ```
     kubectl apply -f api-gateway.yaml,auth-server.yaml,discovery-server.yaml,store-server.yaml